 Pretty much across the board, it feels worse to fight against what is currently happening, and it’s foolish to take yourself out of something you’ve specifically chosen to feel better.

-Since that class, I’ve caught myself many times in the pursuit of my goals, my arms and legs moving, but my mind elsewhere.
-Simply allowing my mind to catch up with my body, to arrive, was like allowing something to click into place.
+Simply allowing your mind to catch up with your body, to arrive, allows your alignment to click into place.
 It takes one moment of intention and it makes all the difference.